 This way, you can find out your desired privacy benefit accordingly.
-If you are using VPN services other than PureVPN, you may read the FAQs section provided on official sites.
+If you are using VPN services other than ExpressVPN, you may read the FAQs section provided on official sites.

 How can I enable a VPN kill switch?

 The task of enabling a kill switch is simple and does not have any rocket science.
 Here is how you can do:

 - Launch NordVPN Windows app and go to settings>general